Prof. Cora Chan 陳秀慧教授

 Biography

-Dr Cora Chan’s research interests are in constitutional law and theory, administrative law, and human rights.
-She has written on such topics as proportionality, judicial deference, national security and rights, law and authoritarianism, legal pluralism, subnational constitutionalism, and China-Hong Kong constitutional relations.
-Her monograph on methods of deference in human rights adjudication is forthcoming with Oxford University Press.
+Professor Cora Chan’s research interests are in constitutional law and theory, administrative law, and human rights.
+She has written on such topics as proportionality, judicial deference, national security and human rights, law and authoritarianism, legal pluralism, subnational constitutionalism, and China-Hong Kong constitutional relations.
+She is the author of Deference in Human Rights Adjudication (Oxford University Press, 2024).
 She is currently working on a project on liberal regions in illiberal states.

 Cora has received numerous research awards, including the Society of Legal Scholars Best Paper Prize (2012), Hong Kong Research Grants Council Early Career Award (2013), University Research Output Prize (2013), Outstanding Young Researcher Award (2017), and the inaugural Rosie Young 90 Medal for Outstanding Young Woman Scholar (2021).
 In 2017, she and Fiona de Londras (Birmingham) were awarded a British Academy / Leverhulme Small Research Grant.